Joseph Sitt: Additional philanthropy and awards

 Joseph Sitt is an active board member of the Bedford Stuyvesant Restoration Corporation, one of the most respected community development organizations in the United States.
-He was instrumental in helping restore Restoration Plaza, the neighborhood’s Town Square and the BSRC’s main asset, and bringing to the area more retail options including its first family sit-down restaurant and supermarket.
+He was instrumental in helping restore Restoration Plaza, the neighborhood's Town Square and the BSRC's main asset, and bringing to the area more retail options including its first family sit-down restaurant and supermarket.
 In 2007, Harvard professor Michael Porter and the Initiative for a Competitive Inner City (ICIC) honored him for his commitment to fostering healthy competitive business conditions and new opportunities in inner city neighborhoods.

-Sitt is a managing director of Venetian Heritage, a not-for-profit organization that supports cultural projects through the conservation of Venice’s historical and cultural institutions, and is Founder and Chairman of the Sephardic Heritage Museum.
+Sitt is a managing director of Venetian Heritage, a not-for-profit organization that supports cultural projects through the conservation of Venice's historical and cultural institutions, and is Founder and Chairman of the Sephardic Heritage Museum.

 Sitt is also a frequent speaker and lecturer at various universities including Columbia University, New York University, Baruch, and Notre Dame.
 He serves on the board of the Real Estate Roundtable in Washington D.C., the Department of Real Estate at Baruch College, and is a member of the Partnership for New York City.

-Sitt has served on the boards of the Downtown Brooklyn Council economic development advocacy group, REBNY’s Board of Governors, and as co-chairman of the Brooklyn Business Improvement District.
+Sitt has served on the boards of the Downtown Brooklyn Council economic development advocacy group, REBNY's Board of Governors, and as co-chairman of the Brooklyn Business Improvement District.

-He has spent much of his career in youth development and education, serving on the Boards of Brooklyn’s TAB High School and Flatbush High School, leading a teen program and acting as an ongoing mentor and guidance counselor to Brooklyn youth.
+He has spent much of his career in youth development and education, serving on the Boards of Brooklyn's TAB High School and Flatbush High School, leading a teen program and acting as an ongoing mentor and guidance counselor to Brooklyn youth.

 Sitt was awarded the 2014 Ernst and Young Entrepreneur of the Year Award, and has been named by New York Observer in its annual list as one of the Most Powerful People in New York Real Estate.

-Joe Sitt also successfully turned downtown Manhattan into a sprawling retail mall filled with chain stores, forcing out small, independent businesses.
-He positions himself as a community servant while grossly benefiting from the gentrification of neighborhood after neighborhood.
-Coney Island, Williamsburg and SoHo, three neighborhoods of New York City once filled with character and uniqueness being prime examples.
-As of August 2020, many of his properties on Broadway on Manhattan remain shuttered with retail giants refusing to pay rent due to the corona virus.